LuvAminos

 Adipotide is a synthetic peptidomimetic investigated for its ability to home to blood vessels in white adipose tissue.
 Researchers examine it in preclinical models to study its binding to adipose endothelium and the apoptotic processes observed in those cells.
 It consists of a vascular-homing segment (CKGGRAKDC) linked to a proapoptotic helical domain (D(KLAKLAK)₂), designed to associate with a receptor on adipose tissue blood vessels.

-• White adipose tissue vasculature in preclinical obesity models (rodents and non-human primates)
+• White adipose tissue vasculature in preclinical metabolic-research models (rodents and non-human primates)

 • Endothelial apoptosis in white adipose tissue (in vitro and animal model studies)

-• Metabolic and neuroendocrine parameters in rodent obesity models
+• Metabolic and neuroendocrine parameters in rodent metabolic-research models

 • Prohibitin (PHB) and annexin A2 receptor biology in adipose tissue (in vitro and ex vivo mechanistic studies)